 Metropolitan Police Act 1839 and Town Police Clauses Act 1847

 These provide for offences for anyone to allow an unmuzzled ferocious dog to be at large (i.e. not under proper control in a public place) and attack, worry, or put in fear any person, horse or other animal in any thoroughfare or public place in the Metropolitan Police District, or any street in a town.

 In addition to any civil order made under the 1871 Act, the 1989 Act allows a Magistrate to disqualify an owner from having custody of a dog for any period the Court thinks fit.
 The 1989 Act also provides enforcement provisions for breaches of any control order imposed on an individual under the 1871 Act.

 Under this act, a person commits an offence if he/she ‘uses threatening, abusive or insulting words or behaviour, or disorderly behaviour, resulting in a person being harassed alarmed or distressed.

 Report your concerns

-Anyone who has suffered as a result of either a dog attack, or been frightened that they might be attacked by a loose dog, should report it to us.
+Anyone who has suffered as a result of a dog related incident with their horse should report it to us.
 You can complete our online form.
 This will help us to compile the statistics that we hope will help us to make a difference.